Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 ![3DBall Scene](images/mlagents-Open3DBall.png)

 Make sure the Brains in the scene have the right type.
-For example, if you want to be able to control your agents from Python, you will need to put the brain controlling the Agents to be a **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control`  checkbox checked.
+For example, if you want to be able to control your agents from Python, you will need to put the Brain controlling the Agents to be a **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control`  checkbox checked.